-In line with the announcement below, from 02 September 2019 ACAD will no longer accept S/NVQ qualifications as an exemption for the CITB Health, Safety and Environment Test.
+In line with the announcement below, ACAD no longer accepts S/NVQ qualifications as an exemption for the CITB Health, Safety and Environment Test.

-However, if an applicant has achieved an SVQ or NVQ within the last 2 years they currently do not have to sit the CITB Health, safety and environment test.
+However, before the 02 September, applicants who had achieved an SVQ or NVQ within the last 2 years did not have to pass the CITB Health, safety and environment test.

 Gordon Jenkins continued “CSCS, together with our 35 partner card schemes, are bound by the requirements of the Industrial Strategy for Construction.
 The Industrial Strategy is overseen by The Construction Leadership Council (CLC) who, in 2015, announced that cards displaying the CSCS logo should only issue skilled cards to applicants who hold nationally recognised construction qualifications and have passed a separate health and safety element.”

-For further information on CSCS’s plans to withdraw the exemption to the CITB Health, safety and environment test please visit www.cscs.uk.com/test-exemption.
+For further information on the withdrawal of this exemption to the CITB Health, safety and environment test click here.